mtoegel/CEX.IO-Python-Reinvestment/README.md

 2. It'll ask you to add accounts by providing a display name (for the console), cexio username, api key, and api secret.
 3. Next it'll ask you which currency you'd like to reinvest into.
 Default is GHS and has only been tested with GHS and the temp currency of FHM) Though other possible options should be LTC, NMC, or BTC.
 4. Then it'll go through a list of other currencies and ask if you'd like to try to invest them into the chosen currency above.
+	* BTC should be enable as this is the main curreny used for reinvestment, although I provide the option not to use it.
 5. For each selected currency it'll ask you for a reinvestment method:
 	* "average" - It will only purchase GHS if the last trade is lower than the "today's" average.
     * "percent" - It will only purchase GHS if the last trade is within x% of the lowest trade for "today".